TwitterFacebookpinterest

 At the end of 1962, OKB-1 was reviewing various scenarios of lunar and martian expeditions, which could take advantage of the prospective N1 rocket with the expected payload of 75 tons to the low Earth's orbit.
 Four architectures were chosen out of 26 possible schemes to put cosmonauts on the lunar surface.
 The favored scenario required three N1 rockets launching the 19K lunar expeditionary system and a pair of 21K tankers for in-orbit fueling of the 19K ship.
 The crew would be delivered later on the vehicle derived from the 7K spacecraft.
 The expedition would use a direct descent to the lunar surface, skipping complex and dangerous rendezvous in the lunar orbit.

 By 1963, OKB-1 formulated the whole array of lunar exploration projects.
 The L1 circumlunar mission concept was at the root of the 7K (Soyuz) spacecraft development, which would be a part of the three-component mission, all of which would be launched by boosters derived from the R-7 ballistic missile.
 The same strategy also proposed the L2 unmanned lunar rover, the L3 complex for an expedition to the Moon and the L4 lunar orbital station and the L5 crew-carrying lunar rover.
-For the time being, the L3 lunar landing project became a focus for OKB-1 during most of 1964.
+For the time being, the L3 lunar landing project became the focus for OKB-1 during most of 1964.

 However, the development of a heavy-lifting launcher, needed for the lunar expedition, was plagued with political and technical problems.
-Powerful captains of the Soviet rocket industry fought for the leadership and influence in the program, stretching the project's already limited resources, while the Soviet military, which financed rocket development, had always remained skeptical about the prospects of giant space launchers, be it Korolev's N1, Chelomei's UR-700 or Mikhail Yangel's R-56.
+Powerful leaders of the Soviet rocket industry fought for the leadership and influence in the program, stretching the project's already limited resources, while the Soviet military, which financed rocket development, had always remained skeptical about the prospects of giant space launchers, be it Korolev's N1, Chelomei's UR-700 or Mikhail Yangel's R-56.

 At the end of 1964, Korolev also approved the idea to dock a pair of the 7K spacecraft in the Earth's orbit as a rehearsal of future operations during lunar expeditions.
 The Soyuz variant proposed for this purpose was designated 7K-OK, where the "7K" designation was inherited from the original manned vehicle in the lunar fly-by project, while "OK" stood for "okolozemny korabl" or "near-Earth-orbital spacecraft."

-The Oct.
+The fall of Khrushchev in October 1964, further delayed the program, which continued suffering from the lack of funds and resources.
+Nevertheless, on Oct.
 25, 1965, a government decree formally approved the development of the 7K-OK Earth-orbiting spacecraft, in parallel with the work on the 7K-L1 variant, which aimed to fly behind the Moon before the Apollo.

 In the meantime, various technical problems, delayed the first launch of the N1 rocket until February 1969 and it ended in failure.
 It was a heavy blow to the Soviet space program, already hopelessly behind the US in the Moon Race.
 While engineers at Sergei Korolev's TsKBEM design bureau were picking up pieces, their Kremlin bosses watched the US to add to its triumphant flight of Apollo-8 around the Moon in the previous December yet another successful test of the Saturn-5 rocket during the Apollo-9 mission in March 1969.
 Two months later, the piloted lunar module of the Apollo-10 mission hovered just a few miles from the lunar surface, setting the stage for the actual landing in the Summer 1969.
 Not surprisingly, new calls for changing the course came to the Kremlin.

 Like in Khrushchev's reign at the turn of the 1960s, Vladimir Chelomei, the head of the rival TsKBM design bureau, reemerged on the scene with an "alternative" launcher to the troubled N1.
-Obviously, this time, there was no point in talking about beating Americans to the Moon, but instead, the Soviet response would be a manned mission to Mars!
-To this end, Chelomei proposed to upgrade his mighty but non-existing UR-700 rocket into an even bigger UR-900.
+Obviously, this time, there was no point in talking about beating Americans to the Moon, but instead, the Soviet response would be a piloted mission to Mars!
+To this end, Chelomei proposed to upgrade his mighty but non-existing UR-700 rocket into an even bigger UR-700A or UR-900.
 (685)

 But at the time, neither technical failures nor political pressure at home and abroad could deter Soviet engineers from pressing on with the N1 project.
 In 1969, they had no illusions about winning the Moon Race, but the N1-L3 project still remained the centerpiece of the Soviet space program.

-In the meantime, the TsKBEM design bureau worked on an upgraded expeditionary complex, known as N1-L3M, which was intended to "outshine" the Apollo expeditions with larger crews and longer stays on the surface of the Moon.
-It involved the development of new upper stages for the N1 – Block S/Sr (INSIDER CONTENT), Block D2 (INSIDER CONTENT) — and the whole new lunar lander, LKM, (INSIDER CONTENT) for the crew of two or three.
+The preliminary design of the L3M complex that was finalized in 1972 involved the development of new upper stages for the N1 – Block S/Sr (INSIDER CONTENT), Block D2 (INSIDER CONTENT) — and the whole new lunar lander, LKM, (INSIDER CONTENT) for the crew of two or three.

-However, both L3 and L3M projects were cancelled in 1974, after the program's leader Vasily Mishin was ousted as the head of the TsKBEM industrial conglomerate responsible for the project.
-Mishin successor, Valentin Glushko, had its own ambitious plans for lunar exploration, but under political pressure, he had to re-direct most of the effort of the industry toward the development of the Soviet copy of the US Space Shuttle reusable system.
+Mishin's successor, Valentin Glushko, had its own ambitious plans for lunar exploration, but under political pressure, he had to re-direct most of the effort of the industry toward the development of the Soviet copy of the US Space Shuttle.

 The post-Soviet Russian industry renewed planning for lunar expeditions in the mid-2000s, as the economic conditions in the country had slowly improved.
-The Kremlin then came close to endorsing the Moon (INSIDER CONTENT) as the objective of the Russian space program, but in 2014, essentially undercut its own ambitions in space with the neo-imperialist expansion back on Earth, first with the annexation of Crimea and then finishing off last hopes for the space program (INSIDER CONTENT) with the full-scale invasion of Ukraine on Feb.
+The Kremlin then came close to endorsing the Moon (INSIDER CONTENT) as the objective of the Russian space program, but in 2014, essentially undercut its own ambitions in space with the neo-imperialist expansion back on Earth, first with the annexation of Crimea and then finishing off last hopes for the space program (INSIDER CONTENT) after the full-scale invasion of Ukraine on Feb.
 24, 2022.

 Piloted lunar exploration projects in the 20th century: